Last Updated: 5/22/23 | May 22nd, 2023

 Eat Below the Girders

 Want to speed around the streets of Tokyo in a go-kart while wearing a costume?
 Of course, you do!
 MariCar (a play on Mario Kart, the video game)is a real-life Mario Bros. go-kart company that lets you dress up and race around the city.
 As long as you have an international driving permit (which you can get if you have a valid driver’s license), you can take part.

 Check out a Sento

 A sento is a traditional Japanese public bathhouse.
 The Japanese are not shy in sentos so you need to be comfortable with nudity!
 They are typically separated by gender.
-A budget-friendly sento will cost you just under 1,000 JPY.
+A budget-friendly sento will cost you under 1,000 JPY.
 Just note that tattoos can be frowned upon and might be required to be covered up.

 Visit a Quirky Café